 The Museum’s Law Enforcement and Society: Lessons of the Holocaust program, which provides unique leadership and ethics training for law enforcement professionals, has received national recognition from the International Chiefs of Police and the US Department of Justice’s Office of Community Oriented Policing Services.

-Program participants are encouraged to examine their profession in a new light.
-Whether a new recruit, a 10 year veteran, or a unit commander, Law Enforcement and Society: Lessons of the Holocaust encourages critical thinking about the role of law enforcement in a pluralistic democracy.
-The history of the Holocaust and its implications for law enforcement today are examined, focusing on choice, individual responsibility, and maintaining core values.
+Whether a new recruit, a ten-year veteran, or a unit commander, program participants are encouraged to examine their profession in a new light, exploring the history of the Holocaust and its implications for law enforcement today.
+Program discussions focus on choice, individual responsibility, and maintaining core values.

 Program partners include:

 - Washington (DC) Metropolitan Police Department